joelUSD/PFM1-Detection/README.md

 The following are the training runs that were compared in our accompanying write up:

 Yolov5s default weights - pretrained on COCO:

-train.py --img 640 --batch 4 --epochs 150 --data Binghamton.yaml --weights yolov5s.pt --name COCOSmall
+`train.py --img 640 --batch 4 --epochs 150 --data Binghamton.yaml --weights yolov5s.pt --name COCOSmall`

 Yolov5L default weights - pretrained on COCO:

-python train.py --img 640 --batch 4 --epochs 150 --data Binghamton.yaml --weights yolov5l.pt --name COCOLarge
+`python train.py --img 640 --batch 4 --epochs 150 --data Binghamton.yaml --weights yolov5l.pt --name COCOLarge`

 Yolov5s fine-tuned on visDrone2019:

-python train.py --img 640 --batch 4 --epochs 150 --data Binghamton.yaml --weights yolov5s.pt --name COCOSmall
+`python train.py --img 640 --batch 4 --epochs 150 --data Binghamton.yaml --weights yolov5s.pt --name COCOSmall`

 Yolov5L fine-tuned on visDrone2019:

-python train.py --img 640 --batch 4 --epochs 150 --data Binghamton.yaml --weights runs/train/PTvisDroneLarge/weights/best.pt --name visDroneLarge
+`python train.py --img 640 --batch 4 --epochs 150 --data Binghamton.yaml --weights runs/train/PTvisDroneLarge/weights/best.pt --name visDroneLarge`

-Detection:
+## Detection

 The environment is now set up to replicate the testing that we accomplished with yolov5 and use the model for landmine detection in images.
 To preprocess new orthomosaics, go to www.roboflow.com and split the ortho into photos that are roughly 700 x 700 pixels.
 These files are then stored in a source folder in the top level of the yolov5 folder and referenced as follows when run in command line:

-Python detect.py –source ‘../source’ –weights best.pt –conf 0.6 –iou 0.45 –augment –project ‘test’ –name ‘detection_test’
+`python detect.py –source ‘../source’ –weights best.pt –conf 0.6 –iou 0.45 –augment –project ‘test’ –name ‘detection_test’ `

 Citation and Affiliated Links: